 - ✗ Magnetic accessories add significantly to total cost

-The MAGNUS Evo is the most significant gaming desk launch of 2026.
-Secretlab’s flagship Magnus Pro has always been excellent — the Evo brings the same magnetic ecosystem and cable management philosophy to a $749 price point with proper dual-motor sit-stand functionality.
+The MAGNUS Evo is the most compelling gaming sit-stand desk in 2026.
+At $699 (the price has actually dropped since launch), it brings Secretlab’s magnetic ecosystem and cable management philosophy to a more accessible tier with proper dual-motor sit-stand functionality.

 At 59.2” wide, it’s narrower than the Pro XL, and the 25.2” depth is shallower than most desks.
 But the height range of 28.3” to 46.1” covers sitting and standing for most people, the dual motors handle 265 lbs smoothly, and the integrated power supply column means your power strip disappears into the column rather than sitting on or under the desk.

 Three height memory presets are the practical ergonomics feature that actually changes behavior.
-Instead of manually adjusting and forgetting, you press a button and it transitions.
-That habit is what makes sit-stand desks actually work.
+Instead of manually adjusting every time, you press a button.
+That’s the difference between actually standing and always forgetting to.

-Best for: Gamers ready to go sit-stand without the full Magnus Pro price tag.
+Best for: Gamers ready to go sit-stand without spending $1,000+ on the full Magnus Pro package.

 6. Secretlab MAGNUS Pro XL Electric Standing Desk — Editor’s Pick